 - Put the frozen lima beans in a large microwave-safe bowl with the chicken stock.
 Put in the microwave on high for 7 minutes.

 - Fill a medium saucepan with hot tap water.
 Cover and put over high heat.
 When it comes to the boil, add 2 teaspoons of salt and then the mini shells.
 Cook until they reach the desired doneness and then drain.

 - Meanwhile, put a large pot over medium heat.
 Roughly chop the bacon and add it to the pot.
 Roughly chop the carrot matchsticks and add them to the pot.
 Stir.
 Finely chop the celery.
 Add it and stir.
 Chop the onion.
 Add it and stir.

 - Mince the garlic clove and add it to the pot along with the thyme, rosemary, red pepper flakes and ½ teaspoon of salt.
 Stir.

 - Add the crushed tomatoes.
 Drain the cannellini beans and add them.
 Stir.
 Increase heat to high.
 Cover.

-- Add the hot broth and lima beans to the large pot.
+- Add the hot stock and lima beans to the large pot.
 Stir.
 Bring to a boil.
 Reduce to a simmer.
 Cook until the lima beans are tender.